0xMart/0xMart/README.md

 ## ⚡ About Me

-- 🎓 Former Network & Security student with hands-on experience in EDR, SIEM, and reverse engineering
+- 🎓 Former Network & Security student with experience in EDR, SIEM, and reverse engineering
 - ⚙️ I create tools and scripts in Bash, PowerShell, and Python to optimize system administration.
-- 🌐 I deploy secure VPN solutions and automate server management tasks.
 - 📈 Always learning more about infrastructure security and automation.

 ---